vanhoveAlexis/gofast/docs/en/doc-gofast-community-install.rst

    :alt:

 For all informations about pre-requisites please check this page (French for now) : https://gofast-docs.readthedocs.io/fr/latest/docs-gofast-technical/gofast-docs-prerequis-installation-serveur.html#gofast-pre-requis-et-installation-serveur
-.. note:: If you have problems, you can ask some help on our Community forums :  https://community.ceo-vision.com

 .. note:: To configure your GoFAST Community instance, please enter the IP address of the GoFAST server.
           Example : http://35.180.66.5